kuanrcl/MySQL_EE_Workshop/Lab8a/Readme.md

 enforce-gtid-consistency
 master_info_repository=TABLE
 relay_log_info_repository=TABLE
-log-slave-update
+log-slave-updates
 ```
-Please note that there is an additional setting in my.cnf, **log-slave-update**.
-This parameter is important because as C will replicate from A, and propagate the transactions to D. This **log-slave-update** will write the transactions received from A to its own binary log and in turns, the downstream slav (D) will be able to replicate the C in the following topology (A->C->D)
+Please note that there is an additional setting in my.cnf, **log-slave-updates**.
+This parameter is important because as C will replicate from A, and propagate the transactions to D. This **log-slave-updates** will write the transactions received from A to its own binary log and in turns, the downstream slav (D) will be able to replicate the C in the following topology (A->C->D)
 ```
 my4.cnf
 [mysqld]
 explicit_defaults_for_timestamp
-server-id=41
+server-id=44
-datadir=/home/mysql/data/41a
+datadir=/home/mysql/data/41d
 basedir=/usr/local/mysql5

 port=3346
-socket=/home/mysql/data/41a/mysqld.sock
+socket=/home/mysql/data/41d/mysqld.sock

-log-error=/home/mysql/data/41a/mysqld.error
+log-error=/home/mysql/data/41d/mysqld.error
 sql-mode=NO_ENGINE_SUBSTITUTION,ONLY_FULL_GROUP_BY
 log-bin=mysqllog.bin
 relay-log=relay.bin